Sharlbenjamin/MGA-System/UPLOAD_SCREENSHOT_FEATURE.md

 **Step 2: Review and Create**
 7. Review and edit the extracted data in the create file form
+8. The **Client** field will be pre-filled with the selected client name
+9. The **Status** will automatically be set to "New"
-8. Fill in any missing required fields (Service Type is required)
+10. Fill in any missing required fields (Service Type is required)
-9. Click **"Create"** to create the new file
+11. Click **"Create"** to create the new file

 ### Text Input Format